AIHubCentral/docs/assets/Realtime Voice Changer/Local/vonovox.md

 Noise reduction algorithms are not compatible with singing or whispering.
 Turn them off if you need to sing or whisper.
 !!!

+- `Smart SINE:` It works by not processing noise like a filter, it's best to leave it on.
+This features replaces the old `Silero VAD` (an on off switch, that muted your output if voice isn't detected, really fast) ij version 1.6.5.
+Smart SINE is a smart algorithm that will disable the SINE generator's ability to translate noise to speech.
+Most noise like isolated static and random noises can no longer be mapped to false speech and generate static, NSF generator will not process them.
+Extremely loud and consistent noises like slamming on a surface may still trigger false positives but most noise should be stopped.

 - `RNNoise Reduction:` Greatly filters input background noise for very minimum latency.
 This can mitigate the chances of Vonovox trying to infer on noise.

-- `VAD Noise Reduction:` Completely mutes the output when speech is not detected.
-When speech is detected, it uses a 400ms release window.
-It is also much better at filtering breathe noises than RNNoise.

 - `AP-BWE 48k Upscaler:` This is an upscaler that extends the bandwidth of speech by adding missing frequency information up to 48k.